orbit-online/image-version/README.md

 # image-version

 CLI tool and GitHub action to determine the container image version based on a git ref.
+Take a look at [program-version](https://github.com/orbit-online/program-version) if you need the `--version` variant that programs normally output.

 ## Behavior